jpravetz/epdoc-strava/README.md

    Options:

+  Options:

     -h, --help                 output usage information
     -V, --version              output the version number
     -i, --id <athleteId>       Athlete ID.
-Defaults to value of athleteId in $HOME/.strava/settings.json (this value is 6355) -a, --athlete         Show athlete details
+Defaults to value of athleteId in $HOME/.strava/settings.json (this value is 6355) -u, --athlete              Show athlete details
     -b, --bikes                Show list of bikes
     -g, --friends [opt]        Show athlete friends list (set opt to 'detailed' for a complete summary, otherwise id and name are returned)
-       -d, --dates <dates>   Comma separated list of activity date or date ranges in format '20141231-20150105',20150107 -s, --start <days>    Add activities from this many days ago (alternate way to specify date ranges) -e, --end <days>      End day, used with --start -k, --kml <file>      Create KML file for specified dates -f, --filter <types>  Filter based on comma-separated list of activity types (as defined by Strava, 'Ride', 'Hike', 'Walk', etc), plus 'commute' and 'nocommute'
+    -d, --dates <dates>        Comma separated list of activity date or date ranges in format '20141231-20150105',20150107 -s, --start <days>         Add activities from this many days ago (alternate way to specify date ranges) -e, --end <days>           End day, used with --start -k, --kml <file>           Create KML file for specified date range -a, --activities [filter]  Output activities to kml file, optionally filtering by activity type (as defined by Strava, 'Ride', 'Hike', 'Walk', etc), plus 'commute' and 'nocommute')
+    -s, --segments             Output starred segments to KML, adding efforts within date range to description if --more.
-       -s, --show            When generating KML file, include additional info in KML description field -p, --prompt          With show, when adding segments, prompt user whether to include or exclude a segment.
-       -v, --verbose         Verbose messages
+    -m, --more                 When generating KML file, include additional detail info in KML description field -v, --verbose              Verbose messages
 ```

 This command line application can be used to query Strava and:

 * Return details for an athlete
 * Return your list of bikes (currently not working)
-* Generate a single KML file for the range of dates
+* Generate a KML file that contains activity routes for the range of dates and/or starred segements and corresponding
+segment efforts with the date range.

 Notes:

-* Different activity types are rendered using different colors
+* Different activity types are rendered using different colors, using the colors defined by lineStyle in the settings file.
+A default set of colors is defined in _defaultLineStyles_ in the file lib/kml.js.
 * There is a Strava limit of 200 activities per call, so for date ranges that include more than 200 activities, only
-the first 200 activities are returned (yes I could make multiple calls, but haven't implemented this yet).
+the first 200 activities are returned.
-* The --show field currently doesn't do unit conversion for the less than 5% of the planet that isn't using metric, and yes reluctantly I should fix this.

 ### KML Description